HJ9412/AMDL_Models/EVAE/readme.md

 (Maybe I have needed to mix layers once more to make parameters truly intermingled and depended.)

-I hope this design solves the concern that the original evaluator would have been biased to the data from reconstruction.
+I hope this design solves a possible concern that the original evaluator would have been biased to the data from reconstruction.